-To enable TLS from the Gorouter to application instances, some additional configuration is required in addition to the properties above; see Configuring Consistency with TLS.
+To enable TLS from the Gorouter to application instances, some additional configuration is required in addition to the properties above.
+For more information, see Configuring Consistency with TLS.

 Authors of routable components can configure Route Registrar to send the necessary NATS message automatically.
 For more information, see the route-registrar repository on GitHub.